ardakarayel/Arda_Karayel/README.md

 ![scatter](https://github.com/user-attachments/assets/441e10a2-e90c-4e97-984a-354c9155f9b3)

--  Correlation Between Happiness Score and Arable Land Ratio
+-  Correlation Between Happiness Score and Coastline Ratio

 The scatter plot suggests a positive relationship between coastline ratio (log + scaled) and happiness score.
 While most countries cluster around lower coastline values, those with higher coastline-to-area ratios generally tend to have higher happiness scores.
 This pattern supports the idea that greater coastal access may be associated with improved well-being, possibly due to economic, environmental, or lifestyle factors.